 Execution

-This phase is where you and your team will start working on the tasks you’ve decided need to be completed by the time that the project ends.
-As we’ve covered, appropriate and sufficient planning makes this stage much, much easier.
+This phase is where you and your team will start working on the tasks you’ve decided must be completed by the time the project ends.
+As we’ve covered, appropriate and sufficient planning makes this stage much easier.

 However, even with a solid plan, things can break down quickly if you don’t set up defined channels for communication and collaboration, or choose to brush over problems identified by those working on the project.